-Best Christmas Lights in Texas for 2015
+Best Christmas Lights in Texas

 In Texas, we seem to do everything in a big way.
 Christmas decorating is no exception.

 I first assembled a list of the best light displays I could find around the state in 2009.
 I provided links to each one so that viewers could learn more.
 You can browse the list by geographic area, each of which features a map so that you can see which displays are within driving distance.
 However, while these lists and maps are meant to be a convenience for finding a Christmas wonderland near you, before hitting the road, please check the event's website to make sure that it is open and the address is still correct.

 These article will outline the best sights to see in:

 - The Austin and San Antonio Area, including displays in Round Rock, Belton, Giddings, Georgetown, and the Hill Country).